Design and Scientific Prospects of the POLAR-2 Mission: Conclusions and Discussion

 The final instrument on the POLAR-2 mission is the LPD which, for the first time, aims to provide polarization measurements of transient sources in the keV energy range.
 It does this through a design similar to the detectors employed in the IXPE and PolarLight detectors, but with an optimized gas, a novel ASIC, and a design which makes it capable to be sensitive at larger off-axis angles.

 The design of the various instruments is advanced and the mission is currently foreseen to be launched in 2027.
 As shown in this overview paper, the various components of this payload have been tested both for their performance and qualified to endure both launch and in-orbit conditions for 2 years.
-As such, it has been possible, also thanks to advances in polarization analysis, to produce a relatively detailed predictions on its performance.
+The current 2 years of planned operation are set by an agreement between the POLAR-2 collaboration and the organization governing the China Space Station.
+From a technical perspective, especially when using the discussed SiPM annealing strategies, a longer operation is possible.
+A potential extension of this time after installation is therefore not excluded.
+Thanks to the various detailed tests and advances in polarization analysis, it has been possible to produce a relatively detailed predictions on its performance.
 However, a few vital components of the POLAR-2 mission still require further studies prior to its launch foreseen to be in 2 years.
 The first of these are optimization of the design for the measurement background and for scattering-induced systematic errors.
 The background rate used in our estimations is based on extrapolations of that as measured in the POLAR mission.
 However, the lower energy threshold of POLAR-2 could significantly increase the relative background rate.
 Further studies of potential passive shielding, as well as trigger strategies are therefore still required.
 Regarding systematic effects induced by scattering of photons into the polarimeter from passive materials, a tungsten plate is currently foreseen to be used.
 However, optimization of its thickness to mitigate such effects, as well as additional issues due to, for example, emission lines from the tungsten require further study.

 While a real-time alert system of POLAR-2 is foreseen to be used, exact details on its operation, alert criteria and the information it can transmit are ongoing.
 This is a complex task which requires a detailed understanding of the capabilities of the system, but also simulations of the transient events and the in-orbit conditions.
 For example, understanding the rate of falsely submitted triggers due to radiation belt induced effects is needed to optimize the system which induces the alert.
 Furthermore, preliminary processing of the GRB data in the instruments could allow to produce quick alerts to ground containing spectral and localization information, and therefore be valuable.
 However, this will require detailed tests and optimization of the algorithms to be used.